richardschoen/howtostuff/installmariadbonibmi.md

 Stop and restart MariaDB server and it should listen on the new port.

 Now refer to standard MariaDB documentation as needed.

+# MariaDB Server Security - IMPORTANT
+This is a quick getting started document for testing and development.

+This document does not cover production best practices.
+Best practices should be addressed with your security team or by researching MySql/MariaDB security best practices.

 # Links